Homework Unit 8: Advanced Performance Metrics

 fit(diagnosis ~ ., data = feat_train)

-Evaluate best model
+Evaluate the best model

-Plot the ROC of your best model in the test set.
+Make a figure to plot the ROC of your best model in the test set.

 prob = predict(fit_best_knn, feat_test, type = "prob")$.pred_malignant) |>